 I don't understand the mindset.

-I mean, if you have any and any thoughts about why they would sound like they're the Iran Iranian propaganda minister or something, think back to Jane Fonda sitting there in North Vietnam behind a machine gun of the North Vietnamese that was being used to take American pilots out of the sky.
+I mean, if you have any thoughts about why they would sound like they're the Iranian propaganda minister or something, think back to Jane Fonda sitting there in North Vietnam behind a machine gun of the North Vietnamese that was being used to take American pilots out of the sky.

-This business of siding with America's enemies has been going on for most of my uh and your adult lifetime.
+This business of siding with America's enemies has been going on for most of my and your adult lifetime.

-I mean, it's ri truly disgraceful.
+I mean, it's truly disgraceful.

-They did this when Ronald Reagan sent troops to Grenada to save those American kids in the uh medical school down there after a communist coup.
+They did this when Ronald Reagan sent troops to Grenada to save those American kids in the medical school down there after a communist coup.

-Uh tend to agree.
+Tend to agree.

 We'll get to Greg's answer on the other side.

-You want to be a part of the program?
+Greg Jarrett, Jeff Lord, 800-941-Sean, you want to be a part of the program?

-It's inexplicable to me, Greg Jarrett.
+It's inexplicable to me.

 Well, two things.